SciPol.orgThis project was retired in 2020

 The SciPol project was retired in 2020.
 For more information, contact us.

-SciPol.org is a non-partisan, public website dedicated to tracking and analyzing science and technology policy across a range of fields: Energy, Genomics, Nanotechnology, Neuroscience, and Robotics / Artificial Intelligence.
+SciPol.org was a non-partisan, public website dedicated to tracking and analyzing science and technology policy across a range of fields: Energy, Genomics, Nanotechnology, Neuroscience, and Robotics / Artificial Intelligence.
 We additionally offer resources to help individuals better engage with or find employment in science policy.
-We focus primarily on science policy from the United States federal government; we occasionally cover state or international policy in addition to voluntary policies or policy suggestions offered by industry, academic, and nonprofit entities.
+We focused primarily on science policy from the United States federal government; we occasionally covered state or international policy in addition to voluntary policies or policy suggestions offered by industry, academic, and nonprofit entities.

 SciPol.org and the Duke Bioethics & Science Policy Masters Program

 The Duke Master of Arts in Bioethics & Science Policy is unlike any other bioethics graduate program in the country.
 Our students are trained to identify and analyze complex issues in science and technology with an emphasis on how to apply their knowledge to affect change in our society.
 SciPol.org provides a channel to exercise what is learned in the classroom resulting in publishing opportunities and immediate real-world impact.